gexahedron/graph-book/notes/o6c4c.md

 ## Snark families with o6c4c solutions

-### Generalised Blanuša snark of type 1 with an odd number of A-blocks
+### Generalised Blanuša snarks of type 1 with an odd number of A-blocks

 Because this family of snarks has a strong Petersen colouring (TODO: add reference), we get a corollary for free, that they also have an o6c4c solution.